 c) How to brainstorm ideas?

 The biggest challenge in remote working is getting together to ideate, discuss and plan as everyone works in isolation from their homes.
-Search for an on-cloud video communications app that lets you share screens, conduct meetings, live chats to brainstorm, and spur creativity even when working remotely so that work productivity never takes a backseat.
+Search for an on-cloud video communications app that lets you share screens, conduct meetings, and live chats to brainstorm, and spur creativity even when working remotely so that work productivity never takes a backseat.

 4. Set SMART KPIs